Conventional systems and analog approaches quickly reach their limits. There are many reasons for this:

 The use of standard interfaces and the creation of new standards make the exchange of data with existing IT systems secure and stable.

 The dispatching core applied for the DMS is based on PSI's optimisation software Qualicision, which finds a solution based on operational constraints within seconds.

 The special feature of Qualicision is not only its outstanding speed and thus the possibility of cyclical use at short intervals, but also the consideration of various restrictions and qualitative criteria.
 These can have different effects depending on the time of day and be configured differently for different depots.

+The core of the optimisation itself calculates a solution across all depots based on any restrictions and qualitative criteria.
 The optimisation automatically recognises vehicle bottlenecks and adapts the allocation.
 So non-detachable blocks will be far in the future and thus there is sufficient time to react, for example by vehicles being provided ahead of time by the workshop.

 Restrictions and criteria can be switched on and off online or configured on a time-of-day basis.
 In addition weightings can be configured so that individual criteria have a higher degree of target achievement than others.

 The optimisation module has been successfully used by our customers for many years and will be an integral part of the even more complex requirements for charge and load management of alternative drives in the future and will serve the objective to have autonomous trips in tram and bus depots.

 Further methods of Industrial Intelligence you will find here: Industrial Intelligence